abhradippaul/K8S-Projects/voting-app/README.md

 kubectl apply -f mongo-service.yaml
 ```

 On the `mongo-0` pod, initialise the Mongo database Replica set.
-In the terminal run the following command:
+In the terminal, run the following command:
 ```
 kubectl exec -it -n voting-app mongodb-0 -- mongosh